Taylor Walls Player Props: Rays vs. Yankees

 Taylor Walls At The Plate

-- Walls is batting .290 with three doubles, a triple, five home runs and 10 walks.
+- Walls is batting .262 with three doubles, a triple, six home runs and 12 walks.

-- Walls has driven in a run in seven games this season (31.8%), including two games with multiple runs batted in.
+- Walls has driven in a run in eight games this year (30.8%), including two games with multiple runs batted in.

+- He has scored in 13 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.